Timișoara metropolitan area

 The Timișoara metropolitan area is a metropolitan area in Timiș County, which includes Timișoara and 14 surrounding communes.
 It was legally established in 2008 as an inter-community development association and is a member of the Federation of Metropolitan Areas and Urban Agglomerations in Romania (FZMAUR).

 History

 The first attempts to create a metropolitan area appeared in 1999–2000, when Timișoara and six peri-urban communes in the first ring surrounding the city (Dumbrăvița, Ghiroda, Giroc, Moșnița Nouă, Săcălaz and Sânmihaiu Român) entered into a local partnership.
 The result of this partnership was the elaboration of a medium- and long-term "strategic concept of economic and social development".
-In 2004, by a decision of the Timiș County Council, the first Metropolitan Consultative Council was established.
+In 2004, Timiș County Council made a decision to establish the first Metropolitan Consultative Council.

 The delimitation of the area of influence was approved by HCL no. 387/2008.

 Geography

 The total area on which the Timișoara metropolitan area extends is 1,079.54 km2 – of which 129.27 km2 represent the administrative territory of Timișoara, and 950.27 km2 the area of influence of the city – occupying about 3.4% of the West development region and about 12.5% of Timiș County.